Getting started

 Explore the files created by cg init

-Section titled “Explore the files created by cg init”When you run cg init
+Section titled “Explore the files created by cg init”When you run cg init it sets up a new CommonGrants project in the common-grants-quickstart directory with the following files:

 - main.tsp # Defines the API service